oaisd-ctc/3-day-project-Owen-Downing-Liam-Dombrowski/README.md

 ## Contributors

-The program was developed by Liam Dombroski and Owen Downing as a part of the Software and Game Development program at Careerline Tech Center.
+The program was developed by Liam Dombrowski and Owen Downing as a part of the Software and Game Development program at Careerline Tech Center.